-A chair based around reintroducing natural, warmer materials into schools where seating furniture has become more plastic.
-This materiality and chunkier form with a hidden construction is intended to contribute to a calmer, relaxing school environment.
+A chair based around reintroducing natural materials into schools where seating furniture has become dominated by plastic and steel.

 The stackable design is made up of components which nest efficiently on the veneers pre-forming, saving waste.

 [LCA information from Idemat 2020].

 Is it relevant for us to still be producing some goods as we have been for years given the health of our planet?